 - Project Gutenberg thousands of public domain e-books

 - LibriVox Audiobooks volunteers reading public domain books (This is great both for listeners and people wanting to volunteer!
-It also has books in multiple languages.)
+It also includes selections in multiple languages.)

 - Audible selection of hundreds of free audiobooks “for as long as schools are closed”, including many books for children

 - Kennebunk Land Trust was founded to preserve and protect significant natural spaces in Kennebunk.
 Here are a few places to visit right in our backyard.